Fear Free Vet Visits

 - Choose the best location in the exam room to examine the pet.
 Rather than just hoisting the dog or the cat carrier onto the exam table, explore alternate places to conduct your examination.
 This can include leaving him or her in the carrier and removing the top, on top of a yoga mat or towel on the floor, or holding the pet in the owner’s lap.

 - Figure out the best and most comfortable position for the pet where he or she doesn’t feel the need to struggle.
-Work with the dog or cat to find out a method of control that keeps the pet calm but still allows you to perform procedures.
+Work with your pet to find out a method of control that keeps them calm but still allows us to perform procedures.
 Some pets even do better without the owners in the exam room or when pulled away from the owner towards the center of the room.
-Once you’re able to establish which method works best for that particular animal, record it in the patient’s record, along with other information you’ve gathered, such as the pet’s preferred place to be examined, favorite treats, her tricks, and cue words.
+Once you’re able to establish which method works best for that particular animal, record it in the patient’s record, along with other information you’ve gathered.
+This includes the pet’s preferred place to be examined, favorite treats, her tricks, and cue words.
 Some pets do better without the owners in the exam room or when pulled away from the owner towards the center of the room.

 - Sedation is not a last resort.
 Depending on the practice, many pets are so psychologically damaged or fearful that they will require sedation before they leave home.
 Once a pet is at your hospital, if it’s scared and won’t take a food reward, even if hungry, then it’s time to regroup.
 You can either sedate the pet and wait for the sedative to take effect or reschedule the appointment for a later time when Fear-Free™ techniques and tools can be implemented.
 Consider the reason for the visit, and if pain management is required, begin it early.
 For example, if a dog has a painful ear, it may be better to administer a pain-relief medication as its pre-appointment medication.
 When procedures are not an emergency, pets can be sent home and return later after desensitization exercises have been implemented to prepare them for future handling without sedation.
 Even a very fearful pet can be taught to tolerate procedures with time and effort.